 Cryptocurrency taxes in Georgia

 Georgia is one of the leading countries in the world for the extraction of cryptocurrency.
 This year Georgia took 3rd place, behind only China and Venezuela.
-Affordable electricity prices and loyal tax policy attract entrepreneurs from all over the world to Georgia for crypto mining.
+Affordable electricity prices and loyal tax policy attract entrepreneurs from all over the world to Georgia for crypto mining and crypto company formation.

-Back in 2019, the Ministry of Finance published a public decision on taxes applicable to cryptocurrencies in Georgia.
+Back in 2019, the Ministry of Finance published a public decision on crypto taxes in Georgia.
 According to the decree:

 - individuals in Georgia are exempt from income tax on any profit that was received from the sale of cryptocurrencies;